 Instead of duplicating existing pages with yet another plugin or struggling to find a way HOW exactly you did “that one thing” in the other page, one of the best features is the option to save your design as a template.

 Once done, you can start any new page with your template and just work on the updates.
 A huge time saver!

 REASON #6 Many themes are based on it

 If you decide to purchase a WordPress theme, after all, I have some good news – there actually are several Elementor WordPress theme creators out there that give you great theme choices to work with.

 Elementor as the base of such a theme means only one thing – that it will be easy to update and edit, based on your specific preferences!

-Recently I did more in-depth research on why my SEO strategy is failing and found out that many page editors are interfering with your site’s usability and SEO.
+Recently I did more in-depth research on why my SEO strategy is failing and found out that many page editors are interfering with your site’s weight and SEO.

-The loading speed of your website is one of the most important parts of a successful SEO, and Elemetor has many great functions that make your site load faster.
+The loading speed of your website is one of the most important parts of a successful SEO, and Elementor has many great functions that make your site load faster.